 | || |

-• Continuous EEG is used for a variety of conditions, including nonconvulsive seizure and status epilepticus detection, assessing response to therapy in patients in status epilepticus, monitoring level of sedation, ischemia detection, and prognostication.
+• Continuous EEG is used for a variety of indications, including the detection of nonconvulsive seizure and nonconvulsive status epilepticus, assessing response to therapy in patients who experience status epilepticus, monitoring level of sedation, ischemia detection, and prognostication.

 | || |

-• Duration of cEEG monitoring depends on the clinical condition and goals of monitoring.
+• Duration of cEEG monitoring differs depending on the clinical situation and EEG patterns present during the early portion of the recording.

 | || |